Timeline

 Personalized cost optimization suggestions

-The AI agent is able to keep track of user's spending habit and proactively provide ways to optimize costs.
+The AI agent keeps track of user's spending habit and proactively provide ways to optimize costs.

-The suggestions are displayed on the dashboard to explain what's wrong with the current spending habit, how to improve it, and guide users to the next steps.
+The suggestion cards are displayed on the dashboard to explain what's wrong with the current spending habit, how to improve it, and guide users to the next steps.

 Cost Simulator to make more informed decisions